-In Jammu and Kashmir the most important tourist places are the Kashmir Valley, Srinagar, the Mughal Gardens, Gulmarg, Pahalgam, Jammu, and Ladakh.
+In Jammu and Kashmir, the most important tourist places are the Kashmir Valley, Srinagar, the Mughal Gardens, Gulmarg, Pahalgam, Jammu.
 Some areas require a special permit for non-Indians to visit.

-The tourism economy in the Kashmir valley was worst hit due to militancy in the state.
-However, the holy shrines of Jammu and the Buddhist monasteries of Ladakh continue to remain popular pilgrimage and tourism destinations.
+The tourism economy in the Kashmir valley was the worst hit due to militancy in the state.
+However, the holy shrines of Jammu continue to remain popular pilgrimage and tourism destinations.

-Every year, thousands of Hindu pilgrims visit holy shrines of Vaishno Devi and Amarnath which has had significant impact on the state’s economy
+Every year, thousands of Hindu pilgrims visit the holy shrines of Vaishno Devi and Amarnath which has had a significant impact on the state’s economy.